 In March 1989, the Board of Trustees assembled an Osteopathic Medical School Task Force that began to explore the feasibility of founding a new osteopathic medical school.
 The Lake Erie College of Osteopathic Medicine (LECOM) was established as the 16th college of osteopathic medicine in the nation with its receipt of a Commonwealth of Pennsylvania Charter in December 1992.
-The Charter Class began on August 9, 1993, at a new campus on West Grandview Boulevard in Erie, Pennsylvania.
+The Charter Class began on August 9, 1993 at a new campus on West Grandview Boulevard in Erie, Pennsylvania.

 With the graduation of the LECOM inaugural class on May 24, 1997, the College received full accreditation from the American Osteopathic Association.
+Since that time, LECOM has granted the Doctor of Osteopathic Medicine (DO) Degree to more than 8,200 graduates.